Near-Bootcamp/helloworld/README.md

 yarn global add near-cli
 ```

-To deploy smart on your account from CLI, we need to store keys for your account locally.
+To deploy smart contract from CLI, we need to store keys for your account locally.
 To do that run following command in terminal:
 ```bash
 near login
 ```